 Purpose – Activity: Uncover hidden talents.

-When you have purpose, you know how you will use your talents to add value to life.
-To uncover hidden talents, look for the intersection between: what you’re best at, what you love to do the most, & what the world needs most.
+Ikigai is a Japanese word that roughly translates to “the reason you get up in the morning.”
+Look for the intersection between: what you’re best at, what you love to do the most, and what the world needs most.

 Flow requires your sole attention.
 Focus requires your soul attention.